 How to Lose Custody of Child in California [Never Do These Things if You Want Custody as a Mother or Father]

 There are a few missteps parents in a child custody case can make that severely threaten their chances of winning custody of their child.
-Here is a brief overview of some of those fatal errors:
+Here is a brief overview of some fatal errors that may cause a father or mother to lose custody of their child:

 - Misuse alcohol or drugs.
 Don’t misuse alcohol or drugs, especially when your child is present.
 Aside from providing more ammunition for the other parent, making poor choices ends up hurting your child in the process.
 Alcohol and drug use and abuse is just something else that can be documented and used against you.
 Make sure there is not even the suggestion that you are doing something that would put your child at risk.
 Being a good parent involves making good choices that protect your child’s overall wellbeing.
 Plus, the family court can order drug and alcohol testing if your co-parent presents a credible argument that you are putting the child at risk with your substance use.